samsergey/formica/README.md

 (map r '(1 2 3 4)) ==> '(2 2 2 2)
 ```

-This is a rewriting-based difinition of the `map` function:
+This is a rewriting-based definition of the `map` function:
 ```Scheme
   (define map
     (/. f (cons h t) --> (cons (f h) (map f t))